 Shin guards must be worn.
 A player may not use equipment or wear anything that is a danger to themselves or another player.
 All jewelry must be removed; but if rings cannot be removed, the ring must be covered or stones turned toward the palm.
 Fitbits/watches may be worn if covered.
-No hard hats.
+Hats must have flexible brims; no hard/firm brimmed hats or visors.
+Players wearing glasses are advised to wear sports goggles.
+Players are responsible for the type of glasses they wear.